NickHoward1/Threat-Hunting---Microsoft-Defender-for-Endpoint/README.md

 | summarize FailedConnectionsAttempts = count() by DeviceName, ActionType, LocalIP, RemoteIP
 | order by FailedConnectionsAttempts desc`

+Once you have carried out the first KQL if you want to investiagte an IP that has a concerning number of failed connection, then use the KQL below.

 // Observe total failed connections for a specific IP Address against other IPs `let IPInQuestion = "10.0.0.155";